 |12 and up||Over 55 inches||Adult size|

-At times, parents will choose bigger-sized rackets for their kids with the aim of helping them use this equipment for longer.
+Parents will often choose bigger-sized rackets for their kids to help them use this equipment for longer.
 However, it’s not advisable to do so.
 As mentioned earlier, a racket that is too long can make it difficult to learn basic skills.

 But as in the case of length, you should pick a racket that is only as heavy as your young one can handle.
 If you buy a racket that feels too heavy on their hands, they won’t be able to swing with ease, neither will they learn the correct form.

-Back to the benefits, rackets that are reasonably heavier also offer more stability due to the contact they make with the ball.
+Back to the benefits, reasonably heavier rackets also offer more stability due to the contact they make with the ball.
 Since there’s more weight at the point of contact, there’s minimal change in the stability of the racket you’re holding.
 Thus, heavier rackets will feel more stable compared to light models.

 So what is the ideal weight for a child’s racket?
 This will depend on your child’s age.
 The older they are, the heavier a racket they can handle.
-However, it’s always good to test the racket prior to purchasing.
+However, it’s always good to test the racket before purchasing it.

 Even if you’re buying online, visit a local sports store with your child and look for the racket you’re planning to buy.
 Have your child feel the weight of the racket and attempt to lift or swing.